daffainfo/ctf-writeup/CTF After Dark - Winter 2023/Bank/README.md

 ![input](images/input.png)

-And we know the flag is located on `flags` table and in that table there are 2 columns named `flag` and `value` So we can input the payload like this
+And we know the flag was located on `flags` table and in that table there are 2 columns. `flag` and `value` So we can input the payload like this

 ```
 Username: ' union select group_concat(flag, value),2,3 from flags-- -